pulumi/docs/content/docs/guides/continuous-delivery/google-cloud-build.md

 ### Use the Pulumi community builder image for Google Cloud Build

 We have created a builder image that will install the Pulumi CLI for you in a Node-based image.
 Since the builder is part of Google Cloud Build's community builders, you will need to make the builder available to your project by cloning the community builders' Git repo.
-See [this](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/pulumi) here for more information and an example for how to use the builder in your project.
+See [GCP Cloud Builders Community Repository](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/pulumi) for more information and an example for how to use the builder in your project.

 ### Encrypted Variables